-To help you add Dynamic Content and increase your conversions as well, we’ve broken the process down into 5 simple steps you can follow:
+To help you add dynamic content and increase your conversions, we’ve broken the process down into five simple steps you can follow.

 To be perfectly honest, the test we ran could have gone either way.
-While it did increase conversions for us, changing the icon was a little bit of a novelty and it only minorly improved the relevance of the email to the individual recipient.
+While it ended up increasing conversions for us, changing the icon was a little bit of a novelty, and it only minorly improved the relevance of the email to the individual recipient.

 Once you have your hypothesis in mind, and you know what you want to change, it’s time to create the content for the different sections.

-In our case, we created different variations of the internationalization illustration for each country segment we were targeting, but the content you create really depends on what you are changing.
+In our case, we created different variations of the internationalization illustration for each country segment we were targeting, but the content you create really depends on what you’re changing.

-If you are showing men’s clothing vs women’s clothing, then create the content for both of those sections.
-If on the other hand you are showing a 20% discount vs. a 10% discount, then you’ll need to create both graphics to be used in your campaign.
+If you’re showing men’s clothing versus women’s clothing, then create the content for both of those sections.
+If, on the other hand, you’re showing a 20% discount versus a 10% discount, then you’ll need to create both graphics to be used in your campaign.

-Dynamic Content works on a “show or don’t show” logic.
-You enter all your content into the email, and then select which segments of your list should see this particular section and which segments should not.
+Dynamic content works on a “show or doesn’t show” logic.
+You enter all your content into the email and then select which segments of your list should see this particular section and which segments should not.

 So when you create your email campaign in the builder, it actually looks a bit like this: